-This illustration of "double-opponent" cells, from M. Livingstone (2002), depicts the receptive field organization of certain cells found in cortical area V1, with opposite color opponencies in center and surround regions of the receptive field.
-Some scientists (e.g., Livingstone & Hubel) believe that this mechanism is the basis for color constancy and related phenomena.
-Others, however, conclude that current evidence is insufficient to identify the cortical sircuits or areas responsible for color constancy.
+This illustration of "double-opponent" cells, from M. Livingstone (2002), depicts the receptive field organization of cells (in cortical area V4) jointly sensitive to both spectral and spatial variations.
+Some scientists believe that this mechanism is the basis for color constancy and related phenomena.